louieh/dict-tiny/README.md

 translatedText: 本
 ```

-Adding `--source-language` to specify what language you want to translate, but most of the time you don't need to do this because the api will automatically detect the language type.
+Adding `--source-language` to specify what language you want to translate, but most of the time you don't need to do this because the API will automatically detect the language type.

 So, of course, you can use it to detect the language type: